-What Is Room and Board?
+What is Room and Board?

 How Much Does Room and Board Cost?

-Each college has a different process for room and board, but the price will depend on certain factors.
-Students can choose to live in a private suite or with roommates, and different housing options across the campus will provide different rates.
+The price per year or semester will depend on certain factors.
+Students can choose to live in a private room or with roommates, and different housing options across the campus will have different rates.

 Are Room and Board Required?

 Sometimes.
 For example, some colleges require students to live and eat on campus for their freshman year to familiarize them with the campus and engage in social activities.

 Some campuses have extended that requirement to sophomore and junior years.
 There are various exceptions for students who commute or attend college part-time.